 It didn’t quite work out for me like that the last time.

-From time to time I see accordion-style flexible drain pipe (also sometimes called flexible waste pipe) in use, much like the one on the right.
+From time to time I see accordion-style flexible drain pipe (also sometimes called flexible waste pipe) in use, much like the one below.
 St. Louis County inspectors take an exceptionally dim view of these, and I always wondered what the big deal was, since literally every hardware and home-improvement store in St. Louis County sells them.
 Why would they sell something if it isn’t okay to use it?Read More »Why accordion-style flexible drain pipe is against code

 There are few things worse than fumbling around in the dark under a train layout.
 So I mounted a ceiling-mount light socket underneath my train table to create a work light so that I could see when I’m working on my wiring.
 It’s another one of my 15-minute projects, one that pays dividends by making future 15-minute sessions more productive.